TheRealBarenziah/jdr9000/README.md

 -  `/judgement` Come in channel to play a sound (Currently set to *Judgement Knights Of Thunder*)
 -  `/stop` Stop the sound played with `/judgement`
 -  `/roll` Takes `XdY` argument, where X is the number of dices & Y the number of faces for dices.
 Ex: `/roll 3d100`
+-  `/gandalf` Post a gif + text and play Gandalf sound
 -  `/man jdr9000` to list above commands in Discord

 ## Dependencies: